 Unlike tooty little river kayaks, it’s a bit more difficult to get 4 canoes on the roof of a Ford Focus.
 So club canoe trips are a bit more difficult to organise logistically.
 In contrast, it is much easier to move around and carry your kit in a canoe; there are no spray decks to worry about and the only roll you need is the one in your sandwich box.

-Basic training (perhaps as part of the club's Introduction to Paddlesports course) will give you enough skills and safety awareness to recognise your limits and use a canoe as part of your outdoor activity with peers, regardless of whether there are enough club trips organised.
+Basic training (perhaps as part of the club’s Introduction to Paddlesports course) will give you enough skills and safety awareness to recognise your limits and use a canoe as part of your outdoor activity with peers, regardless of whether there are enough club trips organised.
 It is hoped that the club trips on a variety of canoe friendly rivers like the Beauly, the Oich, the Conon and the Spey can be arranged about once a month during the year.
-These will be led by a Level 3 coach, who will aim to progressively smooth your skills and widen your experience of different conditions.
+These will be led by a Moderate Water coach, who will aim to progressively smooth your skills and widen your experience of different conditions.

 Whatever, like Bill Mason, you need never stop enjoying the canoe and you can look forward to discovering something on every canoe journey for the rest of your paddling life.

 The Club has 10 open boats which can be hired, along with paddle, buoyancy aid, etc. We aim to have a regular calendar of trips throughout the year.
-Please be aware that no club boats are to be used on water rated above grade 3.
+Please be aware that no Club boats are to be used on water rated above grade 3.